Product

 Resources

-Emerging VCs are facing rising pressure to generate returns for their investors after several years of sub-par performance.
+Emerging VCs are facing rising pressure to generate returns for their investors after several years of subpar performance.
 As a result, demand has concentrated around certain deal types, specifically AI and pre-IPO companies.
 However, fundraising challenges have made it difficult for emerging managers to gather the substantial capital required for these opportunities.

-What is a Pass-Through SPV?
+What is a Layered SPV?

-The term “pass-through SPV” typically refers to an SPV that is used by VCs to pool funds and invest in another pass-through entity (i.e. SPV), which has a direct allocation in a target company.
+The term “layered SPV” typically refers to an SPV that is used by VCs to pool funds and invest in another pass-through entity (i.e. SPV), which has a direct allocation in a target company.
 These structures involve multiple pass-through entities that form the layers.
 Each SPV contributes funds up the chain until reaching the final investment.

 Since these SPVs allow multiple investors to pool their resources, this approach makes it possible for investors to join high-value deals that would otherwise be out of reach.

-Pass-through SPVs offer access to valuable investments and help emerging managers build stronger relationships with their investors by providing stakes in top companies.
+Layered SPVs offer access to valuable investments and help emerging managers build stronger relationships with their investors by providing stakes in top companies.
 However, while this strategy opens up new opportunities, it also brings significant operational challenges, especially around transparency and tax reporting.

 Why this is Happening